How Long Do Copper Pipes Last

 When Should Copper Plumbing Be Replaced?

 A common thing that can happen with copper pipes is that a green coating called patina develops on the outside.
-When you first see it, you might be a bit alarmed and concerned—patina forms from a chemical reaction between the copper and the oxygen in the air.
+When you first see it, you might be alarmed and concerned—patina forms from a chemical reaction between the copper and the oxygen in the air.

 It’s perfectly natural.
-The famous Statue of Liberty in New York has a copper coating and appears green like the outside copper pipes.
+The famous Statue of Liberty in New York has a copper coating and appears green, like the outside copper pipes.
 It’s generally not advised to clean it off as it will expose a fresh and clean surface on the outside of your copper pipes.

 Pipes bent or broken